Our Water. Our Future. Ours to Protect.

 Stormwater Management Plan Available for Public Inspection and Comment

-The Stormwater Management Plan is available on the Macomb Intermediate School District website for review and comment by the public.
+The Stormwater Management Plan is linked below and is available on the Macomb Intermediate School District website for review and comment by the public.

 - All comments should go to the Macomb Intermediate School District Operations Department at (586) 228-3352.

 The District will review alternatives for refuse management, ensuring storm water compliance.
 The following BMP's apply at all facilities where any waste, scrap, trash, or debris is generated.

 - Keep all trash container lids closed at all times unless adding or removing material

 - All waste receptacles (dumpsters or cans) should be leak-tight with tight-fitting lids or covers.